Museum für Vor- und Frühgeschichte

 Practical Information

-What to Bring: A notebook and pen can be useful for jotting down interesting facts or personal reflections.
-Comfortable shoes are recommended for walking through the galleries.
+• What to Bring: A notebook or sketchbook can be useful for jotting down interesting facts or ideas inspired by the exhibits.
+Comfortable shoes are also recommended, as you may spend several hours exploring.

 Frequently Asked Questions